vbellemin/Bellemin-Laponnaz_2026_JAMES/README.md

   <img src="fig_OSSE_github_SEANOE.png" width="1100">
 </p>

-The complete dataset is available from the **SEANOE data repository**:
+The complete datasets are available from the **SEANOE data repository**:

 **Observing System Simulation Experiment (OSSE) around Hawai‘i for Sea Surface Height (SSH) reconstruction and separation of balanced motions and internal tides from Nadir and SWOT Altimeters.**